Our guesthouse has its own water supply and we are therefore not dependent on the municipal water supply.

 We have listed the five most important facts:

-1) The so-called day-zero (Day-Zero, pushed out to 2019) only applies to connections to the municipal water supply.
+1) The so-called day-zero only applied to connections to the municipal water supply.

 The City of Cape Town recently (beginning of March 2018) announced a significant delay for Day Zero.
 Pushed out to 2019 means the taps will not run dry this year and if the expected rain falls in the winter the dams will fill up again.

 In South Africa it is customary for the somewhat more spacious, more rural households or businesses to have their own water supply via so-called boreholes and not dependent on municipal water.
 Through these "boreholes" the water, sometimes at great depth, is pumped up out of the ground.